-- The Geospatial Lab, established in May 2021, helps raise public interest in spatial data, and explores together with the community value and application of spatial data in support of smart city development. - > The Common Spatial Data Infrastructure Portal and the first 3D Visualisation Map dataset were opened to the public to use free of charge on December 29,2022. - > High-quality territory-wide 3D digital map is rolling out in phases until end-2023.
+- The Geospatial Lab, established in May 2021, helps raise public interest in spatial data, and explores together with the community value and application of spatial data in support of smart city development. - The Common Spatial Data Infrastructure Portal and the first 3D Visualisation Map dataset were opened to the public to use free of charge on December 29, 2022. - > High-quality territory-wide 3D digital map is rolling out in phases by the end of 2023.